wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

 For production web servers, most people assume scaling means needing faster (and more expensive) hardware.
 Before spending more money on servers, first make sure your web server process is using the maximum available connections supported by your Linux kernel.
+There are 3 layers you need to check and configure:

+1. Kernel file-max
+2. Process file-max (ulimit)
+3. Systemd/Server config file-max (LimitNOFILE)

+Any one of these layers can limit the number of max connections your web server process is allowed.
 This becomes really useful when your web server isn’t bottlenecked by RAM or CPU.
 For ex, when using [HAProxy to load balance Nginx web servers][load balancing blog post].
 HAProxy isn’t processing the request and uses almost no CPU, but it needs to handle a large amount of concurrent connections.